CollectionBuilder/collectionbuilder.github.io/_docs/06_customization/config-browse.md

 So, for instance, if on the Subjects page, you clicked a button for "Forests," you would actually be clicking a link whose url ended as "browse.html#forests."
 The Browse page would take anything after the hashtag ('#') and filter the collection's cards by it.

 The Browse page configuration CSV allows you to control which metadata appears on a card for each item.
-Title and date (if it's there) appear automatically.
-After that, you can add whatever metadata you'd like, as well as determine how that metadata will be displayed.
+Title appears on the card automatically.
+After that, you can add whatever metadata you'd like to the csv, as well as determine how that metadata will be displayed.

 - **field**: Selects the field from your metadata CSV.
 - **display_name**: Determines the field name as it is displayed to users.